ris3n's Apologetics Codex

 P1 The passage's textual uncertainty is known only from a transparent manuscript tradition, which refutes the claim that the Bible was secretly altered.

-P2 No doctrine depends on [[John 7.53-8
+P2 No doctrine depends on John 7:53-8:11; bracketing it changes nothing theological.

 P3 The passage is early Jesus tradition (attested in substance in the second century), not a later invention; the question is placement, not fabrication.